DataDog/system-tests/docs/edit/README.md

-## Intro
+System tests are a great way to ensure dd-trace is "up to spec" alongside the other dd-trace libraries.
+This "edit" section addresses the following use-cases:

+1. Adding a new test (maybe to support a new or existing feature)
+2. Modifying an existing test, whether that's modifying the test client (test*.py files) or the weblog and/or parametric apps that serve the test client requests)
+3. Enabling/disabling tests for libraries under various conditions

-To iterate on changes, you'll need to run tests locally.
+To make changes, you must be able to run tests locally.
 Instructions for running **weblog** tests can be found [here](https://github.com/DataDog/system-tests/blob/main/docs/execute/README.md#run-tests) and for **parametric**, [here](https://github.com/DataDog/system-tests/blob/main/docs/scenarios/parametric.md#running-the-tests).

-This document will discuss the general approach to modifying system tests.
-Refer to the index below for the other documents in this folder:
 #### Index
 1. CI-and-scenarios.md: TODO
 2. add-test-class.md: TODO